 A History of St. Matthews, South Carolina

 Calhoun County seat, the town of St. Matthews, was settled around 1841 in an area that was known for its cotton plantations.
-If anyone has a decent history of this town, please contact me at jd.lewis@carolana.com.
-All help is greatly appreciated.
+Its population was 2,021 in the 2010 census, a decline from 2,107 in 2000.

 Midway Plantation - St. Matthews, South Carolina

-Midway Plantation was built circa 1785 by William Russell Thomson, first son of Revolutionary War hero Colonel William “Old Danger” Thomson.
-The plantation is located approximately three miles from the historic community of Fort Motte, South Carolina, where a Revolutionary War battle was fought.
+Midway Plantation was built circa 1785 by William Russell Thomson, first son of Revolutionary War hero Colonel William Thomson.
+The plantation is located approximately three miles from the historic community of Fort Motte, South Carolina, where a Revolutionary War battle was fought May 7-12, 1781.
 The home was built about half the distance between the Thomson family plantation, “Belleville,” and the plantation known as “Belle Broughton,” the home of William Russell Thomson’s new bride, Rebecca Sabb, hence the name “Midway.”
-By the 1830s the plantation had become quite large and successful.
+By the 1830s, the plantation had become quite large and successful.
 A substantial addition was made to the front of the house that gave it the appearance it has today.